mericcintosun/alvion-algorand/README.md

 Feature Cards:

-- AI DeFi Copilot: “Say it in Turkish; get a safe, executable plan.”
+- AI DeFi Copilot: "Say it in natural language; get a safe, executable plan."
 - Agentic Rebalancer: “Stay on target.
 Continuous, small corrections.”
 - PolicyGuard Safety: “Limits on fees, amounts, and slippage.
 No rekey/close.”
 - Liquid Staking + DEX: “xALGO staking and swaps in one flow.”

 How It Works (3 steps):

-1. Describe your goal in Turkish
+1. Describe your goal in natural language
 2. Review & approve the plan
 3. Watch your portfolio update in real time